Ronit-02/Maze/README.md

 This Ransomware mustn't be used to harm/threat/hurt other person's computer.

 Its purpose is only to share knowledge and awareness about Malware/Cryptography/Operating Systems/Programming.

-GonnaCry is an academic ransomware made for learning and awareness about security/cryptography.

-**Be aware running C/bin/GonnaCry or Python/GonnaCry/main.py Python/GonnaCry/bin/gonnacry in your computer, it may harm.**